zacbraddy/Vimspirational/README.md

 ALE|https://github.com/w0rp/ale|Asynchronous Linting Engine, does what it says on the tin, tries to lint everything as you type.
 Thing is either I'm not using it right or this thing isn't asynchronous enough because on my work computer this slows things down a fair bit.
 Still gotta have something in this department because the alternative is annoying as hell so till I find a better one this is it. vim-closer|https://github.com/rstacruz/vim-closer|Just a simple little thing to write a closing bracket after I've typed and opening bracket. vim-repeat|https://github.com/tpope/vim-repeat|Repeat commands from things like surround and unimpaired with the `.` instead of having to do them again.
 Should probably look into what other plugins support this if I'm honest because I'm sure there is more from big daddy TPope.
-Deoplete|https://github.com/Shougo/deoplete.nvim|Completion engine that will give you helpful completions for all types of things Note (there are few plugins required for this to work which are folded into the dot files for vim typescript-vim|https://github.com/leafgarland/typescript-vim|Syntax highlighting and completion for typescript. vim-jsx-typescript|https://github.com/peitalin/vim-jsx-typescript|Syntax highlighting and completion for JSX inside typescript vim-buffergator|https://github.com/jeetsukumaran/vim-buffergator|Helps with navigating between the many buffers that you inevitably have open when developing, gives a cool navigator and key bindings to go back through your recently opened buffers.
+CoC|https://github.com/neoclide/coc.nvim|Completion engine that will give you helpful completions for all types of things typescript-vim|https://github.com/leafgarland/typescript-vim|Syntax highlighting and completion for typescript. vim-jsx-typescript|https://github.com/peitalin/vim-jsx-typescript|Syntax highlighting and completion for JSX inside typescript vim-buffergator|https://github.com/jeetsukumaran/vim-buffergator|Helps with navigating between the many buffers that you inevitably have open when developing, gives a cool navigator and key bindings to go back through your recently opened buffers.